 Deftones – Eros

-2006’s Saturday Night Wrist was a difficult album for the Deftones and saw them on the verge of splitting up.
+2006’s Saturday Night Wrist was a difficult album for Deftones, and saw them on the verge of splitting up.
 They decided to carry on, but before the follow-up was finished, bassist Chi Cheng was involved in a serious car accident that left him in a coma and ultimately led to his death.
 The band shelved the album – which had a working title of Eros – and eventually went on to release Diamond Eyes in 2010.
 At various times different members have addressed the possibility of finishing and releasing Eros, but at the time of writing there are no firm plans to do so.

 Lemmy – Unreleased Solo Album

 As well as Motörhead’s final album Bad Magic, mainman Lemmy completed a star-studded solo album before he passed away at the end of 2015.
 Producer and Skew Siskin guitarist Jim Voxx told Metal Talk in 2017 that he’d been working with Lemmy on the project since 2003.
 He added: “Lemmy also recorded some tracks in America with Dave Grohl or Reverend Horton Heat and in London he was working with The Damned.
 All these tracks came to me in Berlin.”
-This is one that’s likely to surface and frankly, we can’t wait.
+This is one that’s likely to surface one day and, frankly, we can’t wait.

 Slipknot – Look Outside Your Window

 Like most Slipknot ventures, the recording of All Hope Is Gone was a turbulent one.
-It’s generally seen as one of their patchier efforts and during the recording a splinter group formed, led by Clown and also including Corey Taylor, Jim Root and Sid Wilson.
+It’s generally seen as one of their patchier efforts and during the process a splinter group formed, led by Clown and also including Corey Taylor, Jim Root and Sid Wilson.
 They created an alternative album’s worth of material that was reportedly more arty and experimental than anything that made it onto All Hope Is Gone.
-Last month, Corey said the album (titled Look Outside Your Window) would see the light of day very soon, and has “more of a Radiohead vibe.”
+Recently, Corey said the album (titled Look Outside Your Window) would see the light of day very soon, and has “more of a Radiohead vibe.”

 Misfits – 12 From Hell

-The Misfits’ recording history is a convoluted one with the third album they recorded (Walk Among Us) being the first to be released.
-Static Age came out posthumously and 12 Hits From Hell was never officially released.
+The Misfits’ recording history is a convoluted one, with the third album they recorded (Walk Among Us) being the first to be released.
+Static Age came out posthumously, and 12 Hits From Hell was never officially released.
 Caroline Records did attempt to release the 1980 sessions some 21 years later, but Glenn Danzig and Jerry Only reportedly objected, considering the whole package to be sub-par.
-Some promotional copies did leak out though and various tracks have appeared on compilations since.
+Some promotional copies did leak out, though, and various tracks have appeared on compilations since.